darwinrecreant/sansar-scripting-guide/docs/sansar-scripts.md

 ## Script Structure

-The bare minimum in a Sansar sctipt is the following:
+The bare minimum in a Sansar script is the following:

 ```csharp
 using Sansar.Simulation;